top of page

 "We are honored to receive the James L. McClelland Public Parks and Recreation Facility Award at this year’s West Virginia Parks and Recreation Association (WVPRA) conference for the Ridge Runner Fun Zone Playground.
 In our presentation, we highlighted all of the accessibility features that make this playground enjoyable for users of all ages and abilities because that was our priority when working with the playground's design team.
 We want to thank everyone who was involved in the process of creating this project, and we want to thank the Bluefield community for supporting this idea and utilizing the playground.
 Turning this concept into a reality was possible because of teamwork, and we will continue to work together toward creating spaces that enrich lives and foster a strong, healthy community."

-- Bluefield Parks and Recreation
+- The City of Bluefield Parks and Recreation

 bottom of page